-Risk Risk level Audit approach Results of work performed There are no matters arising Pensions Normal We have: from our work for 2014/15.
-Collective Considered the development of the Pensions CIV during Investment 2014/15 and ensure that any expenditure in relation to Vehicle it is appropriately accounted for.
-Considered the need for the ACS Company's accounts to London Councils' be consolidated into the CIV Joint Committee's Leaders Committee accounts and ultimately the London Councils Consolidated Accounts. establishment of a form of an authorised contractual scheme (ACS) for London local authority structure of this scheme involves the establishment of a new sectoral Joint Committee and a limited by shares that will be the ACS understand that made with these issues during 2014/15 and that stand alone accounts for the new sectoral joint require audit as at 31 March 2015.
+Risk Risk level Audit approach Results of work performed Pensions Collective Investment Vehicle In February 2014 London Councils' Leaders Committee agreed to the establishment of a collective investment vehicle (CIV) in the form of an authorised contractual scheme (ACS) for London local authority pension schemes.
+The structure of this scheme involves the establishment of a new sectoral Joint Committee and a private company limited by shares that will be the ACS operator.
+We understand that progress has been made with these issues during 2014/15 and that stand alone accounts for the new sectoral joint committee will require audit as at 31 March 2015.
+Normal We have: Considered the development of the Pensions CIV during 2014/15 and ensure that any expenditure in relation to it is appropriately accounted for.
+Considered the need for the ACS Company's accounts to be consolidated into the CIV Joint Committee's accounts and ultimately the London Councils Consolidated Accounts.
+There are no matters arising from our work for 2014/15.